-- 5. 5.1 If dissatisfied with the Director's decision on a Complaint made during the Event, a competitor has the right of protest. - 5.
-5.2 Declarations of intention to protest and protests with protest fees shall be handled or transmitted by the competitor to the Event Director, or his designated Official, who will acknowledge receipt and record the time of receipt.
+- 5. 5.2 Declarations of intention to protest and protests with protest fees shall be handled or transmitted by the competitor to the Event Director, or his designated Official, who will acknowledge receipt and record the time of receipt.
 These declarations of intent or protests shall be handed in at the Operations Center to an official. - 5.
 5.3 A competitor who has made a protest has the right to make a verbal presentation of his case to the Jury.
 He may be assisted by an advisor of his choice during this meeting. - 5.
 5.4 The text of all protests and the decisions of the Jury shall be posted on the Official Notice Board.